 What are the biggest challenges for Veneporte today?
 And what are the biggest opportunities?

 The biggest challenges are technological developments in products, which require more efficient techniques and more advanced technologies.
-Other challenges are related to productive flexibility, logistics capacity, and maintenance of a high level of service.
+Other challenges are related to productive flexibility, logistics capacity, and maintenance of high service levels.
 In the field of opportunities, I would like to highlight the quality of our product and the capitalization of it on the different markets in which Veneporte is present.

 What are the strategic lines for the future of Veneporte?

-Naturally the reinforcement of position in OEM and OES customers, strengthening international partnerships with large players and deepening trade relations with key purchasing groups.
+Naturally, the position reinforcement in OEM and OES customers, strengthening international partnerships with large players and deepening trade relations with key purchasing groups.

 Source: Jornal das Oficinas, pág.
 46-47